Exploring Charged Higgs at the Future Circular Collider (FCC): A Review of Two-Higgs-Doublet Models: Observability of Charged Higgs using Multivariate Analysis

-The Multivariate Analysis (MVA) methods have been widely used in many analyses within ATLAS and CMS to discriminate signals over backgrounds in searches that have complex multi-particle final states, e.g. the current analysis of $pp \rightarrow H^{\pm} W^{\mp} \rightarrow t\bar{b} W^{\mp} \rightarrow b\bar{b}W^{\mp}W^{\pm} \rightarrow $ 2 bjets + 2l + MET as signal channel and electroweak processes are considered as background events generating almost similar final states.
-Based on machine learning, the Multivariate classification technique becomes basic for many of the data analysis methods.
-It is incorporated with the ROOT framework, the TMVA toolkit has a huge diversity of classification algorithms.
-Training, testing, progress assessment, and use of all accessible classifiers are executed at the same time and are simple to use.
-Supervised Machine Learning is used in all TMVA methods.
-They utilize the training events which determine the required outputs.
-When implementing a machine learning algorithm to an analysis, a process of training is required that is the algorithm looks at already known events (i.e. simulated samples where right or wrong is predefined) and learns the difference between background and signal events.\\ We select three different classifiers for the charged Higgs analysis in association with W boson Boosted Decision Trees (BDT), maximum Likelihood (LH) method, and Multilayer Perceptron (MLP).
-The production samples are based on Monte Carlo (MC) simulations of the signal as scalered and mostly backgrounds produced at $\sqrt{s} = 100$ TeV.
-The main background consists of producing single top quarks in association with W boson, single top production in the s-channel process, top anti-top quark pair production, and their purely leptonic decays.\\ In Type I 2HDM, the gauge bosons and fermions acquire mass from a single Higgs doublet, while the other Higgs doublet contributes to mass via mixing.
+In Type I 2HDM, one Higgs doublet provides mass to gauge bosons and fermions, while the other Higgs doublet contributes through mixing.
 The Higgs doublet $\phi_2$ couples with all quarks (up-type and down-type) and charged leptons, naturally conserving flavor.
 This is one of two discrete scenarios that achieve natural flavor conservation in 2HDM.
 The model under consideration requires the calculation of various parameters in the physical basis, including $m^2_{12}$, tan $\beta$, physical Higgs masses $(m_{H^\pm}, m_{A}, m_{h}, m_{H)}$, mixing angle $\alpha$, sin($\beta - \alpha)$, $\lambda_6$, and $\lambda_7$.\\ In this, we operate close to the alignment limiting, where sin($\beta - \alpha)$ = 0.997806.
-This constraint is equivalent to assuming that the lighter CP-even Higgs boson (h) behaves like the Standard Model Higgs boson.
-The mass of the lighter Higgs boson is set to the mass of the SM Higgs boson, specifically 125.1 GeV, whereas the heavy neutral Higgs mass is $m_H=$308.86 GeV, pseudoscalar Higgs boson mass is $m_A=$411.99 GeV and charged Higgs $m_H^{\pm}$ is set equal to 272.13 GeV.
-By fixing these parameters and operating at $\sqrt{s}$=100 TeV with tan$\beta$=3.66, we can simplify the calculation and analysis of the model's properties.
-Both signal and background processes are produced with Pythia8 \cite{pythia8} embedded in MadGraph \cite{madgraph} and Delphes \cite{delphes} performs the detector simulation.\\ We take $m_h$ = 125.1 GeV and randomly scan the remaining 2HDM parameters within the ranges: 126 $\le m_H \le $ 500 GeV, 60 $\le m_A \le$ 500 GeV, 80 $\le m_{H^\pm} \le$ 400 GeV, 2 $\le$ tan$\beta \le$ 20, 0.95 $\le$ sin($\beta$ - $\alpha$) $\le$ 1 and $m^2_{12} = m^2_H$ sin$\beta$ cos$\beta$ $GeV^2$.
-All parameter points are required to satisfy the theoretical and experimental constraints.
-The 2HMDC \cite{2hdmc} applies the theoretical constraints e.g., perturbativity, unitarity, and vacuum stability while Electroweak precision constraints through oblique parameters S, T, and U. Similarly, Flavor constraints using SuperIso v4.1 \cite{superiso} and Exclusion limits at 95\% confidence level from BSM Higgs searches at collider experiments using the new version of HiggsBounds \cite{Higgsbound} via HiggsTools \cite{Higgstools}.
+The constraint assumes that the lighter CP-even Higgs boson (h) behaves like the Standard Model Higgs boson with a mass of 125.1 GeV.
+The heavy neutral Higgs mass is set to 308.86 GeV, the pseudoscalar Higgs boson mass to 411.99 GeV, and the charged Higgs mass to 272.13 GeV.
+Operating at a center-of-mass energy of 100 TeV with tan$\beta$=3.66 simplifies the calculation and analysis of the model's properties.
+Signal and background processes are generated using Pythia8 \cite{pythia8} in MadGraph \cite{madgraph}, and Delphes \cite{delphes} simulates the detector.
+The event generation utilizes the default parton density functions (PDFs) embedded in the Monte Carlo generator.
+To simulate detector effects, Delphes is run using one of the standard configuration cards supplied with the framework.
+This setup allows for quick and consistent simulation of particle collision events and their detector responses.\\ We set $m_h$ = 125.1 GeV and randomly vary the other 2HDM parameters within specified ranges: 126 $\le m_H \le $ 500 GeV, 60 $\le m_A \le$ 500 GeV, 80 $\le m_{H^\pm} \le$ 400 GeV, 2 $\le tan\beta \le$ 20, 0.95 $\le sin(\beta - \alpha)$ $\le$ 1 and $m^2_{12} = m^2_H$ sin$\beta$ cos$\beta GeV^2$.
+All parameter points must adhere to theoretical and experimental constraints.
+The 2HMDC \cite{2hdmc} enforces theoretical constraints such as perturbativity, unitarity, and vacuum stability, as well as Electroweak precision constraints using oblique parameters S, T, and U. Flavor constraints are applied using SuperIso v4.1 \cite{superiso}, and exclusion limits at a 95\% confidence level from BSM Higgs searches at collider experiments are determined using the latest version of HiggsBounds \cite{Higgsbound} through HiggsTools \cite{Higgstools}.